Birkbeck2/web-development/workshop-7.md

 If you can't get Git installed, skip this section too.

 In the next part of the workshop, you'll be asked to make a contact form.
-There is an assignment on GitHub for submitting your code for this.
-In this case, it's best to work in the repository, on your computer.
+There is an (optional) assignment on GitHub for submitting your code for this.
+If you can, it's best to work in the repository, on your computer.
 So, let's get it pulled down to your computer.
-This will give you useful practice pulling down (a.k.a. cloning) repositories that already exist and modifying them before pushing them back up to GitHub.
+This will give you useful practice pulling down (a.k.a. “cloning”) repositories that already exist and modifying them before pushing them back up to GitHub.

 10. Go to Moodle and click on the Github assignment link for submitting the contact form under Coding Workshop 7.